Join our high performing team

 With over 40 years’ experience, Multicultural NSW is a respected and well-established partner to multicultural communities across NSW.
 When it comes to language, we have a deep understanding of context and nuances, ensuring the correct message is conveyed every time.

-We provide telephone, face-to-face and video interpreting services and translation services to NSW Government, non-government agencies and the public.
-The NSW telephone interpreting service has given people living in regional and remote NSW greater access to services and programs.
-We also provide written document translations.
+We provide telephone, face-to-face and video interpreting services, as well as translation services to NSW Government, non-government agencies and the public.

 In 2022, Multicultural NSW Language Services delivered more than 40,000 language services assignments in 97 languages and dialects.

-On 19 May 2021 the Industrial Relations Commission granted a new award for Multicultural NSW’s interpreters and translators.
-The new award came into effect on 1 July 2021 and brought about many significant and beneficial changes including:
+On 19 May 2021 the Industrial Relations Commission granted an award for Multicultural NSW’s interpreters and translators.
+The award came into effect on 1 July 2021 and brought about many significant and beneficial changes including:

 - interpreters and translators being classified based on their NAATI certification level

 - reduction in minimum hours of engagement to ensure competitiveness in the language service industry and greater utilisation of resources.

 - professional development inclusions in the award, demonstrating our commitment to ensuring our interpreters and translators are of the highest quality and are provided with regular support and training to remain at the top of their field

 - enhanced travel and meal payment processes to make it easier for employees to claim allowances.